Liouville first passage percolation: geodesic length exponent is strictly larger than 1 at high temperatures: Multi-scale analysis on the hierarchical structure of the path

 \end{prop}

-To this goal, we rescale $\R^2$ by regarding $K^{j-1}$ as the unit.
-Then, under the new scale, paths in $T_j (B_1, B_2)$ all lie in the same ellipse with width $O(K)$ and height $O(1)$, roughly speaking.
+To this goal, we rescale $\R^2$ by regarding $K^{j-1}$ as unity.
+Then, roughly speaking, under the new scale, paths in $T_j (B_1, B_2)$ all lie in the same ellipse with width $O(K)$ and height $O(1)$.
 This ellipse is what the set $D$ below stands for, where \eqref{Eq.ellipseshape} below describes the width and the height.
-We will first show in Lemma~\ref{Lem.Lemma1} that a stronger result holds in the new scale of $\R^2$, and then prove Proposition~\ref{Prop.Lemma1}.
+We will show in Lemma~\ref{Lem.Lemma1} that a stronger result holds in the new scale of $\R^2$, and then prove Proposition~\ref{Prop.Lemma1}.